-Less takes the form of Arthur’s journey around the world and jumps back to key moments from his past: the stay in New York to interview a celebrated science-fiction writer; a trip to Mexico to discuss the work of a famous poet who also happens to be another ex-lover; onto Italy for an awards ceremony; a stint teaching in Berlin; a quick vacation in Morocco; a writing retreat in India; and, finally, a quick stop as a restaurant critic in Japan.
+Less takes the form of Arthur’s journey around the world and jumps back to key moments from his past.
+We see the stay in New York to interview a celebrated science-fiction writer; a trip to Mexico to discuss the work of a famous poet who also happens to be another ex-lover; onto Italy for an awards ceremony; a stint teaching in Berlin; a quick vacation in Morocco; a writing retreat in India; and, finally, a quick stop as a restaurant critic in Japan.
 It is the busy and eclectic life of a self-employed writer who is compelled to take as many other jobs as possible in order to survive.
 Less does a great job of offering up an insight into what it means to be a writer in this day and age.
 As well as how vicious the industry can be to a certain type of person.
 We see Less, a man getting into his later years, defining himself by his career but never feeling comfortable in that skin.
 Having rubbed shoulders with a genius poet in his youth, Less has only ever seen himself on the sidelines.
 Yet, writing is who he is.

 It is his career that has come first for the last few years with love playing second fiddle.
 His relationship with Freddy was a complicated affair and is a direct mirroring of his first significant relationship.
 As a young man, Arthur got involved with the older and married poet, Robert Brownburn, and was always left feeling inadequate next to his literary talents.
 Years later, he finds himself in Robert’s position with the younger Freddy.
 Forever stuck in his early 20s, Arthur did not adapt well to this role reversal but is, nonetheless, devastated when Freddy announces his engagement.
 Hence his need to get as far away as possible.
 Unable to see or, at least, admit what is so clear to the reader and everyone around him: that he truly did love Freddy.
 But, after his journey of self-discovery, can Arthur at least find a way to be happy?